-There are two ways to consistently scrape the web for pricing intelligence – using residential proxies or using a web scraping solution such as the Real-Time Crawler.
+There are two ways to consistently scrape the web for pricing intelligence – using residential proxies or using a web scraping solution such as the E-commerce Scraper API.

 Residential proxies allow web scrapers to acquire IP addresses of physical devices which makes detection significantly harder.
 These proxies need to be consistently changed in order to avoid bot detection algorithms.
 Exact details on IP change frequency, work volume etc will depend on the scraping target.